nokonoko/Uguu/README.md

 # What is Uguu?

-Uguu is a simple temporary file uploading and sharing platform where files get deleted after X amount of time.
+Uguu is a simple lightweight temporary file uploading and sharing platform where files get deleted after X amount of time.

 ## Features